Sample and Computationally Efficient Stochastic Kriging in High Dimensions: Introduction

 Second, in light of the fact that the GP sample paths induced by a TM kernel are non-differentiable everywhere, whereas response surfaces in practice are generally smoother, we extend the theoretical analysis to cope with the model misspecification.
 That is, one uses a TM kernel in stochastic kriging, but the response surface is actually realized from a GP induced by a tensor product kernel with a higher degree of smoothness.
 Surprisingly, the upper rate of convergence under model misspecification is substantially faster than that under correct specification.
 Intuitively, this may be attributed to the fact that the function space induced by a smoother tensor product kernel is ``smaller'' than one induced by a TM kernel.
 This theoretical result provides the kind of robustness that is reassuring and encouraging to potential users of our methodology.

-Third, typical SG designs are not flexible to use, because they are not defined directly via the number of design points, but via the so-called level parameter.
-The existing algorithms in the literature for the computation of kriging with SG designs are very rigid, requiring that the number of design points fit exactly into an SG of some level.
+Third, typical SG designs are not flexible to use because they are not defined directly via the number of design points $n$ but via the so-called level parameter $\tau$.
+The existing algorithms in the literature for the computation of kriging with SG designs are very rigid, requiring that $n$ should be identical to the size of a level-$\tau$ SG design for some $\tau$.
 The computational efficiency would break down otherwise.
-We lift such restriction by proposing the TSG design, and develop algorithms that allow any arbitrary number of design points.
-The key driving force is an explicit characterization of the sparse structure of the inverse kernel matrix, permitting the algorithms to perform fast, exact computation of stochastic kriging with TM kernels, without any approximation strategies.
+We lift such restriction by proposing the TSG design and develop algorithms that allow any arbitrary number of design points.
+The key driving force is an explicit characterization of the sparse structure of the inverse kernel matrix, permitting the algorithms to perform fast, exact computation of stochastic kriging with TM kernels without any approximation strategies.

 Fourth, the combination of the upper rates of convergence and the fast algorithms implies that our methodology is a viable option for high-dimensional metamodeling.
 Through extensive numerical experiments with problems having a design space of dimension as high as 16675, we demonstrate that our methodology significantly outperforms competing approaches in both prediction accuracy and computational efficiency.